Baptism in the name of Jesus: Early Christianity

-Modern Christianity
+Contemporary Christianity

-Charles Parham, one of the central figures in the development and early spread of American Pentecostalism, is recorded to have baptised new believers in Jesus name during the Azusa Street Revival.
+Charles Parham, one of the central figures in the development and early spread of American Pentecostalism, is recorded to have baptised new believers in Jesus name during the Azusa Street Revival, however, he also repudiated the Oneness doctrine.
 The controversy occurred when R.E.
-McAlister preached just prior to a baptismal service to be conducted at the World-Wide Apostolic Faith Camp Meeting held in Arroyo Seco, California.
+McAlister, who received a "new revelation," preached just prior to a baptismal service to be conducted at the World-Wide Apostolic Faith Camp Meeting held in Arroyo Seco, California.
 He preached that pastors should stop baptising in the name of the Father, Son, and Holy Spirit, and only baptize in Jesus’ name because that was what the early Church did; this became known as "The New Issue".
+A young minister also received this revelation.
 In 1914, a year after McAlister gave his sermon over baptism, Frank Ewart and Glenn Cook rebaptised each other in the name of Jesus.
 This led a number of adherents to a reexamination of the doctrine of the Trinity, birthing the Oneness Pentecostal movement.

 Theology

-Most adherents of the Jesus' name doctrine assert that baptism in the name of Jesus is the proper method, and most (but not all) feel that baptism "in the name of the Father, and of the Son, and of the Holy Ghost" is invalid because Father, Son, and Holy Ghost are not names but titles.
-Alternatively, the name of the Son is Jesus, so it is argued the actual name Jesus should be used; Jesus is the name of the Son, and arguably also the name of the Father and Holy Ghost.
+Most adherents of the Jesus' name doctrine assert that baptism in the name of Jesus is the proper method, and most (but not all) feel that baptism "in the name of the Father, and of the Son, and of the Holy Ghost" is invalid because they teach that Father, Son, and Holy Ghost are not names but titles.
+Alternatively, the name of the Son is Jesus, so it is argued the actual name Jesus should be used; Jesus is the name of the Son, and arguably by them also the name of the Father and Holy Ghost.

-There are a number of nontrinitarian scholars who claim that the development of baptism "in the name of the Father, and of the Son, and of the Holy Ghost" is a post-Apostolic Age interpolation and corruption and that the "Trinitarian" clause in Matthew 28:19 was added in the 2nd/3rd century.
+There are a number of nontrinitarian scholars who claim that the development of baptism "in the name of the Father, and of the Son, and of the Holy Ghost" is a post-Apostolic Age interpolation and corruption, and that the "Trinitarian" clause in Matthew 28:19 was added in the 2nd/3rd century.
 They cite as evidence that no record exists in the New Testament of someone being baptised with the Trinitarian formula, using literal interpretation.
-While this view supports those who baptise in Jesus' name, this point is not heavily contested.
-Those who assume the authenticity of Matthew 28:19, explain the command is correctly fulfilled by baptising "in the name of Jesus Christ."
+They also consider the Didache untrustworthy, citing a lack of secondary manuscripts and a later date (although the text has been dated a century earlier than Oneness scholars admit, and has a second, Latin copy).
+While these views support those who baptize in Jesus' name, this point is not heavily contested.
+Those who assume the authenticity of Matthew 28:19 believe that the command is correctly fulfilled by baptizing "in the name of Jesus Christ."

-Views
+Trinitarian views

+The views of mainstream or Trinitarian Christianity to Jesus' name baptism is varied.